We will be accepting applications through the AAMC’s computerized ERAS (Electronic Residency Application System) for July 2024 on September 27, 2023.

 The Pathology Residency Training Program at UT Health San Antonio provides opportunities in postgraduate training in Anatomic and Clinical Pathology by utilizing the facilities of the University Hospital, Audie Murphy Veterans Hospital, and UT Health for core rotations.
 This experience is augmented by rotations at South Texas Dermatopathology Laboratory, and the Bexar County Forensic Sciences Center.
-The main objective of the training program is to prepare medical and osteopathic doctorates for the practice of Anatomic and Clinical Pathology and to provide a setting in which teaching and research activities may be pursued.
-In addition, advanced fellowship training in Hematopathology, Transfusion Medicine, Cytopathology, and Surgical Pathology are also available.
 The varied patient population at our two main teaching hospitals and the activities at the research laboratories at UT Health provide an environment in which this goal may be accomplished so that all residents may be board eligible in Anatomic and Clinical Pathology with up to four years of post-graduate training for medical school graduates.

 All residents are encouraged to participate in clinical research with subspecialty oriented diagnostic pathologists in surgical pathology, cytopathology and clinical pathology.
 Additional opportunities for both basic and clinical research are available with faculty who have varied research interests.

 Residents have opportunities for teaching experience in their interaction with fourth year medical students and residents from other fields while they are on pathology rotations.
 Residents also participate in the teaching of the small group lab sessions within the preclinical medical student pathology course.
-PGY 3s and above are required to teach a minimum of 3-4 MS Labs per year.
+Advanced teaching experiences are available based on the resident’s interest.

-The overall design of this residency training program has been accomplished after many hours of work by contributing faculty and the Program Effectiveness Committee.
+The overall design of this residency training program has been accomplished after many hours of work by contributing faculty and the Program Effectiveness Committee composed of resident, fellow and faculty representatives.
 The combination of structured core rotations and less structured, advanced level training provides residents with a strong basic fund of knowledge while allowing pursuit of individual interests and career goals.

 Our current residents